pSub/phare-nix/README.md

 - If there is a monitor in your configuration but paused on phare.io, then the monitor is resumed on phare.io.
 - If there is a monitor on phare.io but not in your configuration, then the monitor is paused on phare.io.

-The test on wheter there is a monitor on phare.io or not is done using the name of the monitor.
+The test on whether there is a monitor on phare.io or not is done using the name of the monitor.

 You can find the phare.io API documentation at https://docs.phare.io/api-reference/introduction.